edwardkort/WWIDesigner/README.md

 In its current version, it calculates instrument dimensions to provide optimum tuning accuracy over the range of an instrument.
 The current release supports fipple flutes, and includes a prototype transverse flute model.
-We hope to add reed instruments in the near future.
+Support for reed and brass instruments is in progress.

 [Using WIDesigner](https://github.com/edwardkort/WWIDesigner/wiki/Using-WIDesigner) describes
 the current instantiation of the application, and summarizes how to use it.